 Throughout its history, the University retains the leading role in Russian (Soviet) oil and gas education.
 The University trained for the country researchers, creators of new techniques and technologies, statesmen, oil and gas industry leaders.
 It is impossible to imagine national oil and gas industry without Gubkin University.
 In different years on the basis of Gubkin University, over 15 large universities and research institutes were established, including Ufa State Petroleum Technological University, Ukhta State Technical University, Almetyevsk State Oil Institute, Oil and Gas Institute of the Russian Academy of Sciences and others.

-Today Gubkin Russian State University of Oil and Gas (National Research University) is a modern innovative university, one of the flagships of Russian higher technical education.
+Today Gubkin University is a modern innovative university, one of the flagships of Russian higher technical education.